 Whether you are alerted to text or an incoming call by an alarm, vibration, or trendy ringtone, a cell phone notification can distract you enough to impair your ability to concentrate on a task.

-In fact, the distraction caused by a notification is just as off-putting as using your cell phone to make calls or send a text message, according to research.
-A team discovered that while notifications are short in duration, they tend to trigger task-irrelevant thoughts or mind wandering that damages task performance.
+In fact, the distraction caused by a notification is just as off-putting as using your cell phone to make calls or send a text message, according to

 The team explained that task performance takes a hit because humans have a limited capacity for attention that needs to be split between tasks.
 The researchers also emphasized that just being aware of a missed text or call can have the same effect.